Nazbiyke/Monte-Carlo-Method/README.md

-# Math analysis2 project.
+# Math Analysis II Project
+## Monte Carlo Estimation of Circle Area and Sphere Volume
+📘 **Project Overview**
+This project implements Python programs that estimate:
+- The area of a circle (2D)
+- The volume of a sphere (3D)
+- The volume of a hypersphere in higher dimensions
+All calculations use the Monte Carlo simulation method, combined with visualization through Matplotlib.
+🔹 **Estimating the Area of a Circle (2D)**
+Setup
+To begin, the program imports:
+- NumPy for numerical computations
+- Matplotlib for visualization
+- SciPy for numerical integration
+We define parameters such as:
+- Circle radius
+- Number of random samples N
+- Dot size for plotting
+- Boundaries of the square containing the circle Method
+- Generate N random points inside a square of side length 2, centered at the origin.
+- Calculate each point’s Euclidean distance from the center.
+- Points with distance ≤ radius are counted as inside the circle.
-## Python programs that estimate the area of a circle and the volume of a sphere using the Monte Carlo simulation method.
+- Estimate the area using the Monte Carlo formula:
-To get started, I've imported libraries such as NumPy for numerical operations, Matplotlib, and Scipy.
-First off, we define parameters for the box containing the circle we're interested in, including the radius, the number of samples (N), and the dot size for visualisation.
-Then, we generate N random points within a square of side length 2, centered at the origin.
-Points with distances less than or equal to the radius are considered inside the circle.( Distance were calculated using the Euclidean distance formula, fist term is x and second one is y)
-Moving on, we estimate the circle's area using the Monte Carlo method: dividing the count of points inside the circle by the total number of points sampled and multiplying by the square size squared.
-Additionally, I've used the SciPy library to perform double integration over polar coordinates to find the real area of the circle and compare results in both cases.
-For visual clarity, I've applied a "Purple to Green" colormap, where as the high value points I have set those that inside the circle, so they are gonna be green and the remaining are purple.
-Running our code with 1000trials gives us a result close to reality.
-We'll also try 10,000 and 1,000,000 trials to see how accuracy improves with more points.
-Now, let's find the volume of a sphere.
-Since we're working in three dimensions, I've imported the Axes3D library.
-Although the code remains largely the same, note that we're dealing with a 3D array for the points, and we square every element of the array.
-By specifying axis=1, we sum along columns instead of rows.
-Creating a new figure with a size of 5 by 5, we add a subplot to the figure, where '111' signifies a single plot arranged in a 1x1 grid with a 3D projection.
-Finally, I've written a program to estimate the volume of a sphere in higher dimensions.
-While the code structure remains unchanged, users can now input dimensions.
-Additionally, I've used plt.axhline(e_area, color='blue', linestyle='--') to add a horizontal dashed line at the y-coordinate specified by the  e_area to the plot.
+Area
+≈
+Points Inside
+N
+×
+(
+Square Side
+)
+2
+Area≈
+N
+Points Inside
+​
+ ×(Square Side)
+2

+To compare, SciPy performs double integration in polar coordinates to calculate the exact area.
+Visualization
+A custom Purple → Green colormap is used:
+- Green = points inside the circle
+- Purple = points outside
+Simulations with 1,000, 10,000, and 1,000,000 trials show how accuracy increases with more samples.
+🔹 **Estimating the Volume of a Sphere (3D)**
+Method
+- The 3D version follows the same logic, with a few differences:
+- Random points are generated in three dimensions.
+- Distances are computed using a 3D NumPy array; squaring is applied element-wise.
+- Using axis=1, we sum values across each point’s coordinates.
+A 3D visualization is created using: ax = fig.add_subplot(111, projection='3d')
+This produces a clear model of how points fill the surrounding cube and sphere.
+🔹 **Higher-Dimensional Sphere Volume**
+The program also generalizes the Monte Carlo method to n dimensions:
+- The user can input any number of dimensions.
+- Points are generated in an n-dimensional hypercube.
+- The fraction of points inside the hypersphere provides the volume estimate.
+A dashed horizontal line is added using: plt.axhline(e_area, color='blue', linestyle='--') to mark the exact known value for comparison.
+📎 **Summary**
+This project demonstrates:
+- Practical Monte Carlo simulation methods
+- Visualization techniques in 2D and 3D
+- Higher-dimensional geometry concepts
+- Accuracy improvement with increased sample sizes